 Increasing the number of international PhD students is an important element of Semmelweis University’s strategy.
 The Doctoral Program covers the whole spectrum of medicine and health sciences, with the aim of making degree opportunities increasingly diverse and flexible – tailored to the different life situations of students.

 The Faculty of Medicine’s international network of contacts spans three continents and includes student and staff exchange programs, as well as scientific collaboration.
 Altogether, it has active student exchange agreements with seven higher education institutions in five countries: Germany, Romania, Slovakia, Japan and the United States.
 We are also a full-fledged, active participant in the European Union’s Erasmus + Mobility Program.

-Another important element of the Faculty’s international activities is the promotion and strengthening of scientific collaboration.
-This includes participating in joint research projects, sharing scientific literature, and informing each other about, or jointly organising scientific conferences, meetings and events.
+Another important element of the faculty’s international activities is the promotion and strengthening of scientific collaboration.
+This involves participating in joint research projects, sharing scientific literature or jointly organizing scientific conferences, meetings and events.

 The exemplary collaboration between Semmelweis University and Asklepios Medical School of Hamburg is unique in the Faculty’s program resulting in about 70 graduates each year.